 - Hepatitis B virus (HBV): Three-dose series (second dose one month and third dose six months after first dose) or lab report of positive hepatitis surface antibody titer.
 The student must be vaccinated to most current status possible prior to registering for classes.

-- Varicella (chickenpox): Two-dose series (second dose one month after first dose) or a physician-validated history of the disease or lab report of positive varicella titer.
+- Varicella (chickenpox): Two-dose series (second dose one month after first dose) or lab report of positive varicella titer.